brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/README.md

 5. **Administrator Privileges**
    - **Note:** Some scripts require elevated permissions to access certain system information and logs.

-*Scripts that process `.evtx` files can also be run directly from a Windows 10 or 11 workstation.*
+*Scripts that process .evtx files can also be run directly from a Windows 10 or 11 workstation for local event analysis.*

 ## 📄 Description